GraphMix: Improved Training of GNNs for Semi-Supervised Learning: Introduction

 \section{Introduction}

-Due to the presence of graph-structured data across a wide variety of domains, such as biological networks, citation networks and social networks, there have been several attempts to design neural networks, called graph neural networks (GNN), that can process arbitrarily structured graphs.
+Due to the presence of graph-structured data across a wide variety of domains, such as biological networks, citation networks and social networks, there have been several attempts to design neural networks, known as graph neural networks (GNN), that can process arbitrarily structured graphs.
 Early work includes \citep{gori2005new, scarselli2009} which propose a neural network that can directly process most types of graphs e.g., acyclic, cyclic, directed, and undirected graphs.
 More recent approaches include \citep{bruna, henaff, defferrard, kipf2016variational, gilmer2017neural, hamilton2017inductive, velivckovic2018graph, velickovic2018deep, gmnn, u-g-net, ma2019disentangled}, among others.
 Many of these approaches are designed for addressing the problem of semi-supervised learning over graph-structured data \citep{gnn_review}.
 Much of these research efforts have been dedicated to developing novel architectures.

-Here we instead re-synthesize ideas from recent advances in regularizing classical neural network, and propose an architecture-agnostic framework for regularized training of GNN-based semi-supervised node and edge classification.
+Here we instead propose an architecture-agnostic method for regularized training of GNNs for semi-supervised node classification.
 Recently, regularization based on data-augmentation has been shown to be very effective in other types of neural networks but how to apply these techniques in GNNs is still under-explored.
-Our proposed method \graphmix\footnote{code available at https://github.com/vikasverma1077/GraphMix} is a unified framework that utilizes interpolation based data augmentation \citep{mixup, manifold_mixup} and self-training based data-augmentation \citep{laine2016temporal, meanteacher,ict, mixmatch}.
-Our method offers the following advantages: \begin{itemize} \item With this method we can achieve state-of-the-art performance even when using simpler GNN architectures such as Graph Convolutional Networks \citep{kipf2016semi} (Section \ref{subsec:results}). \item Through thorough experiments we show that the method improves test accuracy over a number of underlying GNN architectures and datasets (Section \ref{subsec:results}, \ref{app:larger_datasets} and \ref{linkclass}).
+Our proposed method \graphmix\footnote{code available at https://github.com/vikasverma1077/GraphMix} is a unified framework that draws inspiration from interpolation based data augmentation \citep{mixup, manifold_mixup} and self-training based data-augmentation \citep{laine2016temporal, meanteacher,ict, mixmatch}.
+We show that with our proposed method, we can achieve state-of-the-art performance even when using simpler GNN architectures such as Graph Convolutional Networks \citep{kipf2016semi}, with no additional memory cost and with minimal additional computation cost.
+Further, we conduct a theoritical analysis to demonstrate the effectiveness of the proposed method over the underlying GNNs.

-\item The method has no additional memory requirement and negligible additional computational cost.
-It can be implemented on top of an existing GNN using only a few lines of code (Section \ref{sec::complexity}).

-\item It improves the test accuracy over the underlying GNNs with minimal hyperparameter search, thus not being very sensitive to the hyperparameters (Appendix \ref{app:hyper}). \end{itemize}{}